blob

 Virtual power plant: System Will Be a Game Changer for Renewable Energy

-Virtual power plant: that sounds like part of a video game like “SimCity” or “Cities: Skylines” — but it’s not.
-The virtual power plant (VPP) is a real, up-and-coming source.
-It’s a widespread collection of modest power systems with one control site that runs them like a single power plant.
+Virtual plant: that sounds like part of a video game like “SimCity” or “Cities: Skylines” — but it’s not.
+The virtual plant (VPP) is a real, up-and-coming source.
+It’s a widespread collection of modest systems with one control site that runs them like a single power plant.
 The control room increases or decreases production or storage depending upon consumers’ needs.
 Sources of power vary and include water, , wind, bio-gas and natural gas.

 These alternatives to traditional power companies regulate energy availability to prevent power fluctuations while maintaining affordable pricing.
 This new model may be on its way to making sweeping changes in the industry.